the10thWiz/Rocket/site/guide/20-websockets.md

 There are several options to create a client to connect to and test the echo server.
 There are several WebSocket libraries in a variety of languages, such as the [tungstenite](https://crates.io/crates/tungstenite) crate for Rust.
-Below is a simple example using the JavaScript WebSocket API, which is provided by the browser.
+Below is a simple example using the JavaScript WebSocket API, which is provided by almost every browser.
 This creates an index page which uses JavaScript to open a websocket connection, and send messages from the browser.

 ```rust
 #[get("/")]